chakeson/Reading-order/backend/README.md

 # Backend server for storing accounts and their reading progress.

 # TODO
-Cors allowed domain to be fetched from .env

 ## Installation
 Once you have cloned the repository you can install the dependencies with npm.